 In the previous article, you learned how to highlight and take notes on the biblical text.
 As part of that process, you’ve likely identified words that you’d like to dig into a little further to gain a deeper understanding of the Scriptures.

-In this article, you’ll learn about a helpful tool to identify repeated words in the original language (even if you don’t know any Greek or Hebrew), how to use the Bible Study Guide (Logos’ primary tool for word study), as well as one way you can use Logos to guide you through studying a word.
+In this article, you’ll learn about a helpful tool to identify repeated words in the original language (even if you don’t know any Greek or Hebrew), how to use the Bible Study Guide (Logos’ primary tool for word study), as well as one way to use Logos to guide you through studying a word.

 Highlight Repeated Words